HitKeep vs Rybbit: Analytics Without ClickHouse

 Can I self-host Rybbit without ClickHouse?

-Section titled “Can I self-host Rybbit without ClickHouse?”No. Rybbit requires ClickHouse for analytics data storage, deployed via Docker Compose.
-HitKeep embeds DuckDB directly in its single binary, eliminating the need for any external database.
+Section titled “Can I self-host Rybbit without ClickHouse?”No. Rybbit requires ClickHouse for analytics storage; its current Docker Compose stack also runs PostgreSQL and Redis.
+HitKeep embeds DuckDB directly in its single binary, eliminating the need for an external database.

 Can I try HitKeep Cloud before replacing Rybbit?